Massachusetts law about vacation leave

 Massachusetts laws

-If an employer offers any holiday or vacation payments to an employee as part of an oral or written agreement regarding their employment, these payments will be considered as wages under this law.
+If an employer offers any holiday or vacation payments to an employee as part of an oral or written agreement regarding their employment, these payments are considered as wages under this law.
+When an employee leaves their position, their accrued vacation time will be included in their final paycheck and will be paid to them in accordance with this law depending on whether they resigned or were discharged.

-The Attorney General may make complaint or seek indictment for anyone who violates MGL c.149, § 148
+The Attorney General may make complaint or seek indictment for anyone who violates MGL c.
+149, § 148 and employees who prevail in this action shall be rewarded treble damages as well as litigation costs and attorneys’ fees.

-MGL c.41, § 111E Vacation pay for terminated employees; conditions
+MGL c.
+41, § 111E Vacation pay for terminated employees

 If an employee is terminated from their job “through no fault or delinquency on his part or by resignation, retirement or death,” they shall be paid at their usual rate for any unused vacation they have accumulated.